10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Capturing and selling travel nurse contact information is big business.
 We’ve discussed how “lead generators” make money in a previous blog post.
 We’ve also discussed how travel nurses can protect their privacy in a previous blog post.

-But if you’ve made the unfortunate mistake of releasing your contact information to one of these lead generators, then it will be sold over and over.
+But if you’ve made the unfortunate mistake of releasing your contact information to one of these lead generators, then they might sell it over and over.
 In fact, by agreeing to their privacy policy, you’ve given them consent to do so.
 That’s how they make their money.

 If you have ever registered for one of these sites, or any similar site, then you can typically visit the website and request to opt out.
 The opt-out instructions are most often located in the Privacy Agreement.
 For example, on RNVIP.com the privacy agreement instructs users to send an email requesting to opt-out.

 How can this be helpful?
-Well, in some cases these companies sell contact information over and over.
-They are constantly bringing on new clients.
-So in order to prevent your contact information from getting into more hands down the line, you need to opt-out.
+Well, in some cases these companies sell contact information over and over as they bring on new clients or find other services who want to buy it.
+So, in order to prevent your contact information from getting into more hands down the line, you need to opt-out.

 Unfortunately, the opt-out only works for the lead generator.
 If the lead generator has already sold your contact information, then they cannot be responsible for how the buyers use it.
 Luckily, travel nursing agencies aren’t in the business of selling contact information and they like to keep their leads private.